Irritable Bowel Syndrome (IBS) and its treatment with Ayurveda

 Diet

 Unhealthy eating habits are the direct cause of disturbed Agni.
-Therefore, one should as a precaution to have a meal at regular intervals.
-Avoid junk foods, foods you are allergic or intolerant to, and difficult to digest foods.
-Everyone has a unique body condition.
-On this basis, Ayurveda recommends a diet to anyone that best suits him or her.
-For personal dietary advice based on your health, see a qualified Ayurveda practitioner.
-During your consultation, Ayurveda expert can also determine which nutrients can tolerate less.
+Therefore, as a precaution, one should eat meals at regular times.
+Avoid junk food, foods to which you are hypersensitive or intolerant, and foods that are difficult to digest.
+Everyone has a unique physical constitution.
+Based on this, Ayurveda recommends a diet that best suits each person.
+For personalized nutritional advice based on your health, consult a qualified Ayurvedic practitioner.
+During a consultation, your Ayurvedic practitioner can also determine which foods you have difficulty tolerating.

-Such diets promote digestive enzymes, digestion, shot, restore normal intestinal flora and a nutrient deficiency.
-Even more importantly, they contribute to a regular and normal bowel movements.
-There are also special diets for people with IBS who are chronically constipated and defecation experienced as painful.
-These diets have a soothing effect on the intestines.
-Moreover, they regulate the Vata Dosha, which brings relief from constipation, pain and tenesmus.
-For a personal diet plan you can seek advice from your Ayurvedabehandelaar.
+Such diets promote digestive enzymes, digestion, absorption, restore normal intestinal flora, and address nutrient deficiencies.
+More importantly, they contribute to regular and normal bowel movements.
+There are also special diets for people with IBS who are chronically constipated and experience painful bowel movements.
+These diets have a calming effect on the intestines.
+Moreover, they regulate the Vata dosha, which provides relief from constipation, pain, and tenesmus.
+For a personalized diet plan, please consult your Ayurvedic practitioner.

 Behavior

-Factors such as stress and depression can lead to initial symptoms associated with IBS or Grahani.
-Stress and depression disrupt namely the functioning of Agni.
-Adequate and regular exercise strengthens the body, is conducive to the Agni and rids the body of stress.
-Meditation, Yoga and Pranayama are beneficial for the mind and increase stress resistance.
-Ayurveda prescribes some systematic regimen for, such as seasonal lines (Ritucharya) and daily rules (Dinacharya).
-So as to protect themselves against diseases that are the result of a lifestyle.
-By altering the behavior of one PDS occurs and it also shortens the recovery period.
-Purification and Shodhana supplements based on Ayurveda detox your body, remove the undigested and deformed between products (metabolites) from your body, cleansing the body naturally channels and support the efficacy of supplements.
+Factors like stress and depression can lead to the onset of symptoms related to Grahani or IBS.
+Stress and depression disrupt the functioning of the Agni.
+Sufficient and regular exercise strengthens the body, promotes Agni, and relieves the body of stress.
+Meditation, yoga, and pranayama are beneficial for the mind and increase stress resistance.
+Ayurveda prescribes a number of systematic lifestyle rules, such as seasonal rules (Ritucharya) and daily rules (Dinacharya).
+These can protect oneself against ailments resulting from an unhealthy lifestyle.
+By adjusting one's behavior, one can prevent IBS and also shorten the recovery period.
+Ayurvedic-based cleansing and Shodhana supplements detoxify the body, remove undigested and malformed intermediate products (metabolites), naturally cleanse the body's channels, and support the effectiveness of supplements.

 Supplements

-Based on the IBS itself and the general health of the patient, Ayurveda has been in the choice of a wide range of supplements.
-All supplements are based on one principle: to improve digestion and Agni, improving PDS and also, thanks to a customized therapy, full restoration of the health of the patient.
+Based on the symptoms of IBS and the patient's overall health, Ayurveda offers a wide range of supplements.
+All supplements are based on a single principle: improving digestion and Agni, improving IBS, and, thanks to a personalized therapy, fully restoring the patient's health.

-An Ayurvedic therapy can be very personal: some people only need hot water, another may only have a single seasoning powder, or a combination of pills, while another may have to undergo a detox again.
-For best results, a herbal treatment should be an adjustment of the living alijd combined- and eating habits.
-A complete examination by a qualified Ayurvedic practitioner and an assessment of the Prakriti, or general health, increase the probability that the correct therapy is prescribed.
-One may only use Ayurvedic supplements under strict observation of a qualified Ayurvedic doctor.
-This is especially important because the treatment of the Agni careful observation and precise alignment of the treatment required by the patient.
+Ayurvedic therapy can be highly personalized: some people only need warm water, others may only need a single herbal powder or a combination of pills, while yet another may need a detoxification program.
+For optimal results, a herbal treatment should always be combined with lifestyle and dietary changes.
+A thorough examination by a qualified Ayurvedic practitioner and an assessment of Prakriti, or general health, increases the likelihood of prescribing the right therapy.
+Ayurvedic supplements should only be used under the strict supervision of a qualified Ayurvedic physician.
+This is crucial, as treating Agni requires close observation and a precise treatment tailored to the individual patient.

-A tailor-made treatment for all is the great value of Ayurveda.
-In Ayurvedic therapy is not the disease but the individual central.
-Ayurveda emphasizes on how people should avoid illness and how to cope with an unhealthy lifestyle resistance.
-Many Ayurvedic supplements to improve PDS have anti-microbial properties.
-However, these supplements are not characterized by the extent to which they are effective against micro-organisms, but rather by the fact that they bring about the healing process of patients.
-According to Ayurveda, a person does not healed after the pathogen from his / her body has disappeared, instead, the immune system is made dependent of Ayurvedic herbs.
-A course that will make the body stronger and it gives the opportunity to fight the disease, Ayurveda is more reliant upon.
-It is for this reason that Ayurveda is a promising therapy for many of the PDS-related disorders and other chronic symptoms.
+A personalized treatment for everyone is the great added value of Ayurveda.
+In Ayurvedic therapy, the focus is not on the disease, but on the individual.
+Ayurveda emphasizes how people can prevent illness and how they can resist an unhealthy lifestyle.
+Many Ayurvedic supplements for improving IBS have antimicrobial properties.
+However, these supplements are not characterized by their effectiveness against microorganisms, but rather by the fact that they trigger the healing process in patients.
+According to Ayurveda, a person is not cured once the pathogen has been eliminated from their body; instead, the immune system is made dependent on Ayurvedic herbs.
+A treatment that strengthens the body and gives it the opportunity to fight the disease benefits from Ayurveda.
+This is why Ayurveda is a promising therapy for the many conditions related to IBS and other chronic complaints.

 Dr. Pranit Ambulkar MD, Ph.D.
 (Sch.)